 Permit Year Description of Progress Changes 1 The Town began street sweeping as soon as possible after None snow melt this Permit Year.
 A total of 177.5 cubic yards of material was removed from the streets via street sweeping.
-2 The Town began street sweeping as soon as possible after None snow melt this Permit Year.
-Most roads were swept twice - 417 cy of material was removed during the first sweeping, and 191 cy was removed during the second sweeping.
-3 4 5
+2 The Town began street sweeping as soon as possible after This snow melt this Permit Year.
+All roads and municipal lots information were swept at least once, and some were swept a second was corrected time - 203 cy of material was removed from the streets as noted in our